 Medway Test results

-If you registered on paper, you will be sent a letter by first class post on results day.
+If you did not give an email address, your results will be sent by post on results day.

 Details the results will include